 The club hosting the event is responsible for providing its own utensils, tablecloths, and napkins.

 Learn more about how to “green” your event with our Green Event Guide.

 The following policy applies to approved events that are also approved to serve alcohol:

 Each MIIS student will be permitted to bring up to two non-MIIS ID holder guests to events where alcohol is being served.

 Guests must be accompanied by a current MIIS student or alum to enter the event.

 MIIS student confirms their status with their MIIS ID.

 Guest confirms their status with a government issued ID.

-A guest list must be created by event organizers and used at check-in.
+A guest list must be used at check-in.